-Collectively, our 12 solar projects create more than 2,000 local construction jobs.
-We strive to hire locally to maximize our solar projects' economic benefits for Wisconsin communities.
+At Alliant Energy, we strive to hire locally to maximize our solar projects' economic benefits for Wisconsin communities.
 We rely heavily on local contractors and the skilled craftsmanship of workers hired through local union halls including carpenters, laborers, operating engineers and electricians.
-Over 75% of labor at our self-build sites to date has been Wisconsin-based.